3 Letter Words

 What are 3 Letter Words?

 Three letter words are words made up of exactly three letters, such as cat, sun, joy, and pen.
 They are small but powerful, appearing frequently in everyday conversations, reading materials, and writing tasks.
 For children, they are often the first words they learn after two-letter sight words.
 They also help English learners build confidence by practicing short, meaningful vocabulary.
+Here are some easy examples of 3 letter words:

 • Cat – an animal